booboy/100-days-of-code/r1-log.md

 project in a separate 'examples' directory.
 I think I am going to have to and read alot more on asyncio and the concepts that come with it, so I am going to spend some time tonight reading up on this more.

+### R1D5
+Did not feel like working on discord bot, so I just did some hacker rank problems today.
+Nothing exciting just string validator stuff.
+I learned about the any() function in python though which is a cool way to do some string validation